Mark Roskill Graduate Symposium

 S240, Integrative Learning Center, UMass Amherst Campus

-A networking reception will cap off the symposium following the panel discussion.
+A reception in Campus Center Room 162 will cap off the symposium following the panel discussion.